Lewis Hamilton: Future F1 cars might be ‘pretty slow’ despite lighter machinery

 Seven-time world champion Hamilton was driving cars around 600kg when he started in F1 in 2007 and believes that the small weight reduction for 2026 will not have a massive impact.

-“It is only 30kg so while it is a step in the right direction they are still heavy,” Hamilton said.
+“It is only 30kg so while it is a step in the right direction they are still heavy,” Hamilton, who will be driving for Ferrari in 2026, said.

-“I have only seen what everyone have seen this morning but I have spoken to some drivers who have driven it (the 2026 car) on the simulators and they say it is pretty slow.
+“I’ve only seen what everyone has seen this morning but I’ve spoken to some drivers who have driven it (the 2026 car) on the simulators and they say it is pretty slow.

 Recent big regulation changes in the sport have led to a large spread in the field and a period of dominance for one team.